NickNaso/addon-stream/README.md

 # addon-stream-nan
-How to create a Node.js addon with streaming/event emitter interface  using NAN
+How to create a Node.js addon with streaming/event emitter interface